President's Intelligence Advisory Board: Joe Biden

 In June 2022, he named Evan Bayh to the PIAB.

 In October 2022, he named Anne Finucane to the PIAB.

 In November 2022, he named Mark Angelson to the PIAB.

 In January 2023, he named Margaret Hamburg, Kim Cobb, and Kneeland Youngblood to the PIAB.

+In March 2023, he named Hamilton E. James and Julia Santucci to the PIAB.

+Donald Trump (second administration)

+President Donald Trump named the following persons to the PIAB at the beginning of his second term in office on February 11, 2025: